snewell4/simpleth/docs/source/using.rst

    - Line 1: Cause an exception with a bad `contract` name.
 This is the typical type of message you will see when using the Python interpreter.
-   - Line 8: This is the start of the ``SimplEthError`` message and hints on possible causes.
+   - Line 8: This is the start of the ``SimplethError`` message and hints on possible causes.

 .. code-block:: shell-session
    :linenos:
-   :caption: Handling a SimplEthError
+   :caption: Handling a SimplethError

     >>> try:
     ...     c = Contract('bogus')
-    ... except SimplEthError as e:
+    ... except SimplethError as e:
     ...     print(e)
     ...
     [C-100-010] ERROR in bogus()._get_artifact_abi().
 Unable to read ABI file.